 How much physical activity do I need?

-Canadian Physical Activity Guidelines suggest adults and older adults do 150 minutes of moderate intensity exercise a week, in periods of 10 minutes or more.
+Canadian 24 hour Movement Guidelines suggest adults and older adults do 150 minutes of moderate intensity exercise a week, in periods of 10 minutes or more.
 Spread the activity throughout the day if you have a busy schedule.

 It is also helpful to add muscle and bone strengthening activities using major muscle groups, at least two days per week.
-If you have any questions about becoming active please talk to your doctor or health professional team.
+If you have any questions about becoming active please talk to your doctor, physiotherapist or other member of your health professional team.